Please see the COVID-19 Updates page(external link) for further information.

 We also only select scholars who have been living in their home country for 2 years prior to applying for a scholarship.

-When shortlisting scholarship applicants, we prefer applicants who can clearly describe on their application form, how they will improve their country’s social and economic development after their scholarship.
+Preference is given in selection to applicants who can clearly describe on their application form, how they will improve their country’s social and economic development after their scholarship.

-- One year of fulltime work experience (i.e. 30 hours or more per week), OR
+- One year of full-time work experience (i.e. 30 hours or more per week), OR

 - Two years of part-time work experience (i.e. up to 29 hours per week).

 In selection, preference is given to applicants who demonstrate how their proposed course of study aligns to their current work experience.
 We prefer applicants who will continue working in their current job sector after they finish their scholarship.